jefdaj/gander/readme.md

 of really horrendous filenames with emojis, newlines, unicode glyphs and whatever else you can think of.
 So it made a decent stress test.

+There are two parts to the overall strategy in this mode:

+1. Copy all the duplicate files to a cental [git-annex][1] repository and let git-annex deduplicate the file contents immediately by symlinking duplicate files to the same store path.
+That leaves a large number of directories + duplicate symlinks.

+2. Use `gander` to iteratively deduplicate the directories and symlinks, committing after each step.
+   If you mess up a step, the full history is still available in git.

+Once satisfied that everything went according to plan you can either keep your files in git-annex or `git annex unannex` them.

 [1]: https://git-annex.branchable.com
 [2]: https://docs.haskellstack.org/en/stable/README/